About this event

 With international climate negotiations taking place in the UK at the end of this year, and the government’s commitment to cut carbon emissions to net zero by 2050, charities and funders will need to understand what it means for them.

-This event will explore how the changing climate, and the policies that are needed to cut our emissions, could affect the people that social charities and funders work with and for.
+This online event will explore how the changing climate, and the policies that are needed to cut our emissions, could affect the people that social charities and funders work with and for.
 It will ask:

 - Why is the climate crisis a social problem?